Utilising common melodic patterns in sheet music

 Scale runs

-The most basic pattern you'll see in sheet music is a scale run, a sequence of adjacent scale notes in ascending or descending order:
+The most basic pattern you'll see in sheet music is a scale run, when the notes of a scale are played in ascending or descending order:

 Diatonic intervals